Studying

 In addition, all students complete an introductory Core Module that focuses on the methodologies of environmental and sustainability science as well as the interactions between science and society.

-EC students graduate with a Master’s degree (M.Sc.) in Science or with a Master’s degree (M.Sc.) in Agriculture and Forestry.
-GS students graduate with a Master’s degree in Social Sciences (M.Soc.Sc.) or with a Master’s degree (M.Sc.) in Agriculture and Forestry.
+ECGS students graduate with a Master’s degree (M.Sc.) in Science, a Master’s degree in Social Sciences (M.Soc.Sc.) or with a Master’s degree (M.Sc.) in Agriculture and Forestry.
+The degree title is determined by the student’s choice of disciplinary study module.

 The multidisciplinary nature of studies brings together knowledge.